Aims and Principles

 Letter of reference, self-nominations and nominations by uninvited persons shall be discarded.

 Each nominator may make only one nomination citing one contribution.

 The nomination of a person already deceased shall not be considered.

 A nomination shall be valid only if it is received by The Shaw Prize Secretariat on or before the deadline stated in the invitation letter and on the nomination form.

 A nomination may be invalidated if it does not comply with the rules stipulated in the invitation letter and on the nomination form.

 A nomination validly submitted and accepted in a nomination year shall be considered only for that particular year.

 Board of Adjudicators

-The Board of Adjudicators comprises of a Chairman, a Vice Chairman and three Members.
-Under the Board of Adjudicators there shall be three individual Selection Committees, each comprising a Chairman and Members, who shall select the winners from the nominations for each category of the Prize.
-The Chairman of each Selection Committee shall be a Member of the Board of Adjudicators.
+The Board of Adjudicators comprises of a Chair, a Vice Chair and three Members.
+Under the Board of Adjudicators there shall be three individual Selection Committees, each comprising a Chair and Members, who shall select the winners from the nominations for each category of the Prize.
+The Chair of each Selection Committee shall be a Member of the Board of Adjudicators.
 This Board shall be responsible for supervising the Selection Committees and for reviewing the proposals for the award of The Shaw Prize submitted by the Selection Committees.
 It shall consider the proposals of the Selection Committees and recommend to the Council the prize winners.

 The Shaw Prize